gorkunov/smartgf.vim/README.markdown

 *Note: If you use rails.vim you should know that smartgf disable rails.vim 'gf' mappings.
 You can change smartgf mappings (see configuration section) after that rails.vim should works in a normal way.*

+*Note: filetype/comments/priority filters are available only for vim, javascript/coffee and ruby files.*

 Configuration
 -------------
 If you want to change default smartgf settings add those lines to your vimrc file.